University strikes: What you need to know

 What does it all mean?

 A strike takes place when members of a trade union collectively come together to raise awareness of working conditions, taking time away from working and giving up their pay for that period of time.
 The University and College Union (UCU) announced strikes over pay and working conditions for the UK university academic and support staff that it represents.
+A marking and assessment boycott is a form of Action Short of Strike (ASOS), where members of the union only work to contract, which means they do not work any overtime.
+Staff participating in the marking and assessment boycott will also withhold any marking duties.

 When are the national strike days?